johnmcfarlane/papers/c++/contractual-disappointment.md

 ### C++ API Contract Violation is Undefined Behaviour

-It is a common misconception that the term _undefined behaviour_ refers only to violations of some subset of the ISO C++ Standard.
+It is a common misconception that the term _undefined behaviour_ refers only to violations of some subset of the C++ Standard.

 The standard [describes](https://eel.is/c++draft/defns.undefined) UB as:

 > behavior for which this document imposes no requirements

-This implies that, the standard does *not* exclude, from its definition of UB, violations of contracts outside of the ISO C++ Standard.
+This implies that, the standard does *not* exclude, from its definition of UB, violations of contracts outside of the C++ Standard.

 A more accurate and helpful view of UB is that it is one possible result of a violation of any contract that occurs at run-time,